Green Mountain Club

 • Ability to perform difficult manual labor and to carry heavy loads as a regular part of the workday

-• Must have valid driver’s license.
-Access to a personal vehicle is strongly preferred.
+• Must have valid driver’s license and access to a reliable personal vehicle.

 Return to Seasonal Jobs Overview